Something to Think About

 Consider the laws of Moses.
 Many historians point out that these laws were influenced by earlier Near Eastern codes but reshaped through Israel’s unique spiritual worldview.
 Inspired?
 I believe so.
 But written down by humans—humans with egos—which may color interpretation.

 If we follow the teachings of Christ, we naturally fulfill the law.
 But being human, the ego occasionally takes over.
-So we acknowledge it, repent, and—when possible—make restitution.
-This clears the karmic debt.
+So we acknowledge it, repent “which is turn away from it”, and—when possible—make restitution.
+This clears the sin if it is done with pure intention.

 Another concept from Sanskrit is Dharma—the things we should do but fail to do.
 Acts of kindness withheld.
 Help not offered.
 These omissions also create spiritual consequences, just like karma.
 The next time around, you may find yourself in need, and no one stops to help.
 Whether reincarnation is true or not, the principles of living life by the teachings of Christ works in the prevention of carrying sin to the grave.

 Number three.
 There is another belief system.
 This one is backed by some scientific quantum research.
 It is that God is experiencing Himself.
-“God is neither a him or her but for lack of a better word I use Him”.
+“God is Spirit so neither a him or her but for lack of a better word I use Him”.
 God experiencing the physical realm through the eyes of His creation of which is just like a holographic projection and nothing solid is really solid.
 This belief is that there is only one mind.
 This mind is the mind of God but individualized.
-God or the Source of all things if I have this right, at the time of the big bang shot out what we call individual soul fragments of Himself and then allowed them each to project or create their own representative life perspective.
-I really do not like this one as it leaves no room for accountability as after the life ends the soul fragment returns back with no judgement for its actions.
-But if no one was really injured and it was all God himself just experiencing every possible scenario then what is the use in even trying to be a better person.
-Below is a deep dive into this perspective.
+God or the Source of all things, at the time of the big bang shot out what we call individual soul fragments of Himself and then allowed them each to project or create their own representative life perspective.
+I really do not understand this as I can only view it from this very limited human view as to me it leaves no room for accountability as after the life ends the soul fragment returns back with no judgement for its actions.
+From a higher dimensional view who knows?
+I still keep thinking that if no one was really injured and it was all God himself just experiencing every possible scenario then what is the use in even trying to be a better person, which is beyond my present understanding.
+On the next post there will be an interview with a scientist explaining this belief.

 That’s enough for now.
-The next one will be loaded with video and book links.
+The next one will be loaded with video and book links if you would like to dig deeper.

 More in the next post.